nkgoutham/invoice-generator-v2/docs/database-schema.md

 - Foreign key indexes where appropriate
 - Specialized indexes for frequently queried columns (e.g., status, payment_date)
 - Composite indexes for complex queries (e.g., payment_status_idx)

+For expenses, indexes are created on:
+- User ID for filtering by user
+- Date for time-based filtering
+- Category ID for category filtering
+- Client ID for client-specific expenses
+- Invoice ID for invoice-related expenses
+- Currency for currency-specific filtering

 ## Security
 The database implements row-level security (RLS) on most tables to ensure that users can only access their own data.
 Each table has specific policies that define the conditions under which users can select, insert, update, or delete records.